intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/maintainer-drm-intel.rst

 After the rebase, give CI time to run the plain upstream tag, to detect issues introduced by Linus' upstream.

-Before Wednesday, cherry pick fixes from drm-intel-next-queued.
+Before Wednesday, cherry pick fixes from drm-intel-next.
 Use ``dim cherry-pick-fixes``.
 The cherry-picks are automated based on Fixes: and Cc: stable tags.
 Double check that they make sense.
 Be more and more critical toward the higher -rc, nearing stable kernel rules for commits, and drop commits that